mllam/neural-lam/README.md

 </span>

 \
-Follow the steps below to create the neccesary python environment.
+Follow the steps below to create the necessary python environment.

 1. Install GEOS for your system.
 For example with `sudo apt-get install libgeos-dev`.
 This is necessary for the Cartopy requirement.
 2. Use python 3.9.